scripting/appServer/worknotes.md

+#### 3/3/23; 10:49:28 AM by DW

+I want to be able to send a confirming email from Electric Drummer and have it return with the emailMemory record to a localhost address.

+This means that the sendConfirmingEmail call must have a new parameter, urlredirect which, if specified, is where we redirect to on confirmation.

 #### 2/8/23; 10:03:25 AM by DW

 New config.json setting -- flSecureWebsocket.
 If true we initiate connections with wss:// otherwise ws://